raydelvecchio/lazytorch/README.md

     * No other operations right now for simplicity, although any other operation can be constructed from these pretty much!
 * All internal values are floats, no support for complex numbers
 * Automatically accounts for mathematical operations with a scalar instead of another Value object
-* All gradients automatically calculated upon operation (no `requires_grad` type toggle for simplicity)
+* All gradients automatically calculated upon operation (no `requires_grad` or `no_grad` type toggle for simplicity)
 * Calculated gradients are stored in each `Value` directly; must access `Value.gradient` to see them
-* Like PyTorch, we cannot automatically zero out gradients and must use the `zero()` function to do so
+* Like PyTorch, we cannot automatically zero out gradients and must use the `zero()` function to do so; this also resets the computation graph so we're ready for more computations to be tracked properly over time
 * Multi-line operations are totally fine in line with the chain rule, however, changing of previous values will break the calculation graph

     * ```python